JoelCohle/Covid-Tracing/README.md

 >## Assumptions:

-1. People who are not quarantined can move across any number of stations on a given day.
+1. Covid Positive people in the list L started making contacts on day, D - X.

+2. We are required to find all contacts and other queries on the X days before day D and find the 3 safest and shortest paths at the start of day D.

+3. Since all queries are BEFORE day D, we need not use the information that list L is quarantined from Day D.

-2. If a station contains at least one positive person at a given time, then all of the people in that station will be marked as primary contacts in the future unless they test positive.
+4. If a station contains at least one positive person at a given time, then all of the people in that station will be marked as primary contacts in the future unless they test positive.

-3. If a station contains at least one primary contact at a given time then all the people in that station will be marked as secondary contacts until and unless someone tests positive in which case they will be marked as the primary contacts as stated before.
+5. If a station contains at least one primary contact at a given time then all the people in that station will be marked as secondary contacts until and unless someone tests positive in which case they will be marked as the primary contacts as stated before.

-4. The people who test positive will not move between stations.
+6. All queries on a particular day are made after all movements on said day.
+This is to ensure Uniformity of input.

+7. The list of all Primary and Secondary Contacts in a Day are printed at the end of the Day (**TASK 1**)

 >## Instructions for input format:

+### Standard Input:

 1. The first line contains 3 space-separated integers **N, M, K** representing the number of stations, the number of bidirectional roads and the total number of people respectively.